rouzinho/DynamicExploration/README.md

 # DynamicExploration

-This is the repository gathering all elements from the paper "Autonomous Dynamic Exploration : Motion Learning with Neural Fields" currently under review.
+This is the repository gathering all elements from the paper "Exploration and Exploitation of Sensorimotor Contingencies for a Cognitive Embodied Agent".

 You will find everything you need in the wiki section.